Build Integration

 --config

-[Optional] Path to a yaml configuration file, used for collecting tracked project issues and adding them to the build-info.
+(Optional) Path to a yaml configuration file, used for collecting tracked project issues and adding them to the build-info.

 --server-id

-command.
+(Optional) Server ID configured using the jf config command.
+This is the server to which the build-info will be later published, using the jf rt build-publish command.
 This option, if provided, overrides the serverID value in this command's yaml configuration.
-If both values are not provided, the default server, configured by the 'jf config' command, is used.
+If both values are not provided, the default server, configured by the jf config command, is used.

 --project

-[Optional] JFrog project key.
+(Optional) JFrog project key.

 Configuration file properties